Famous Dyslexics Means That

 Medical Treatment Enhances vs. Diminishes Gifted Functioning

 Dr. Levinson has examined and treated many famous dyslexics in his practice.
 Their success is invariably inspiring, even before treatment.
 And most often, medical therapy significantly enhances their genius while eliminating or minimizing dyslexic functioning — invariably improving self-esteem.
 Contrary to misguided fears, successful medical and related non-medical treatments do not hamper creativity.
-Just the opposite.
-This observation debunks another commonly held fallacy or fantasy — that dyslexics are more creative than non-dyslexics and so are blessed by their disorder.
-Believe it or not, while adulated by millions, a majority of famous dyslexics invariably feel dumb and/or ugly — merely considering themselves impostors.
+In fact, therapy enhances creativity.
+Even though many "experts" believe or fantasize that dyslexics are more creative than non-dyslexics and are “blessed” by their disorder, a majority of famous dyslexics instead feel dumb and/or ugly — merely considering themselves impostors.
 They often feel like actors fooling the crowd into believing they’re competent or “not dumb.”
+Accordingly, many dyslexics disagree that they're blessed and desire nothing more than to feel normal rather than exceptional.

 The study of gifted dyslexics, past and present, reveals crucial insights often scientifically overlooked and/or misunderstood:

-- The part of the brain responsible for causing dyslexia (impaired CV functioning) is different from the brain structure responsible for gifted and compensated functioning (the cerebral cortex or thinking brain; even higher cerebellar locations).
+- The part of the brain responsible for causing dyslexia (impaired CV functioning) is different from the brain structure responsible for gifted functions in individuals (the cerebral cortex or thinking brain).

-- A dysfunction in one part of the brain (i.e., dyslexia) may trigger compensatory functioning in another area of the brain.
+- A dysfunction in one part of the brain (i.e., dyslexia) may trigger compensator functioning in another area of the brain.

-- The tremendous differences in function vs. dysfunction within gifted (and non-gifted) dyslexics highlights the dyslexic rule for all: Dyslexia is a syndrome of many and varied reading and non-reading symptoms — many of which may be compensated for over time.
-Some dyslexics may read well but write, spell and calculate poorly.
-All combinations exist — which is why it is fallacious to define dyslexia as only a severe reading disorder.
+- The tremendous differences in function vs. dysfunction within dyslexics highlights the dyslexic rule for all: Dyslexia is a syndrome of multiple varied reading and non-reading symptoms, many of which may be compensated for over time.
+Some dyslexics may read well, but write, spell and calculate poorly.
+All combinations exist — which is why it is unreasonable and wrong to define dyslexia as only a severe reading disorder.